sunnyoziwi/Final-Project/README.md

 # 🎤 Project: Web Interview Recorder (Per-Question Upload)

-A secure and reliable client-server application for remote, structured interviews.
-Developed by a team of four students over five weeks, the application's core feature is the **per-question upload mechanism**.
-This design choice directly addresses the primary challenge of network instability by minimizing potential data loss.
+This project implements a secure and reliable client-server application for conducting structured, remote interviews.
+Developed by a team over five weeks, the application is a practical exercise in Network and Communication Technology principles.

 ---